 From the basics of listening and microphone placement to Pro Tools and mastering, apprentice under a legendary Audio Engineer in the studio.
 Learn in the trenches and on-the-job.
 Take your dreams to the professional level.

 Collaborate with music producers and learn from some of the most qualified professionals in the industry like those who’ve crafted records for U2, Kendrick Lamar, Beyoncé, The Red Hot Chili Peppers, Metallica, Michael Jackson, Shania Twain, Hole, Nirvana, Ozzy Osbourne and hundreds more.

 Recording Connection Student

 Get started with a tour of one our local studios.
 We have studios in over 250 cities across the country.

-Recording Connection Audio Institute is now enrolling students for our DJ and Electronic Music Producing Programs
+Recording Connection audio school alternative is now enrolling students for our DJ and Electronic Music Producing Programs

 + Do you have what it takes to make a living being a DJ?